 Owned by the City of Vancouver, VanDusen Botanical Garden is 22 hectares, or 55 acres, of beautiful botanical gardens with plants from around the world.

-Located at 5251 Oak Street in Vancouver, VanDusen includes a large collection of gardens, so be prepared to do some walking and see lots of beautiful trees and plants.
+Located at 5251 Oak Street in Vancouver, VanDusen includes a large collection of gardens full of trees and wide variety of both native and exotic plants.

 When to Visit VanDusen

 VanDusen Garden is worth visiting any time of the year, but especially in the late spring with its blossoms and flowers in bloom.
 Other great times to visit include the summer, as well as in the fall when the leaves are changing colour.
 The holiday lights at Halloween and Christmas time are also spectacular!